 There has been a surprisingly high degree of lively debate between experts regarding whether or not dogs can eat spinach.

-This is because many of the positives, including high vitamin and iron content, the fibre spinach can give us, and so forth, are offset by other risks more unique to how dogs digest food.
+This is because many of the positives, including high vitamin and iron content, the fiber spinach can give us, and so forth, are offset by other risks more unique to how dogs digest food.

 Nowadays, the key component in these conversations is more how much spinach to give your dog – and the answer is, quite simply, very little.